ffund/compe-design-project/lab2/input-output.md

 python3 gpio-input-1.py
 ```

-This script will read the value of the input pin every second, in an infinite loop, until you press \keys{Ctrl+C}.
+This script will read the value of the input pin every second, in an infinite loop, until you press `Ctrl`+`C`.
 Try pressing the button while this script is running, and observe the output.
-Then, stop the script with \keys{Ctrl+C}.
+Then, stop the script with `Ctrl`+`C`.

 This script uses *polling* - it keeps on checking the value of the pin.
 If we just want to be notified when the button is pressed, it's more effecient to use an *interrupt* approach instead.
 This will notify us when the button is pressed, but won't keep using the CPU to check the value of the pin.